mikewlcheung/mikewlcheung.github.io/teaching.md

 * PL5225 Structural Equation Modeling (postgraduate)

 ## Thesis topics that I may supervise
 My research area is [quantitative psychology](http://www.apa.org/research/tools/quantitative/index.aspx)--the statistical modeling of psychological data.
 A related area is [psychometrics](https://www.psychometricsociety.org/content/what-psychometrics).

-You may get familiar with the area of quantitative psychology by reading a few recent issues in the following journals.
+### Sample thesis topics I have supervised
+* Do we know why people stay?
+A meta-analysis of job embeddedness and turnover
+* Only the hottest need apply: A meta-analysis investigating the effects of lookism on evaluative workplace outcomes
+* A simulation study on the boundary conditions of fitting the Thurstonian IRT model to forced-choice data
+* Meta-analytic structural equation modeling: Advancing theories of cognitive vulnerabilities and depression
+* Determinants of cashless payment adoption: A meta-anaytic structural equation modelling approach
+* What makes them help?: A meta-analysis on factors influencing bystanders behavioural responses in cyberbullying
+* A simulation study of the conversion of effect sizes between correlation and standardized mean difference in meta-analysis
+* Meta-analysis of evidence for the motivation-facilitation model and confluence model of sexual offending
+* A meta-analysis of cognitive behavioural therapy (CBT) for bulimic nervosa (BN) disorder
+* A meta-analysis of emotional labor and burnout
+* Applying nonlinear time-series analysis to psychological data
+* Comparison of treatment efficacy between CBT and exercise intervention for social anxiety disorder: A meta-analytic review

+### Journals related to quantitative methods
 * [Behavior Research Methods](http://www.springer.com/psychology/cognitive+psychology/journal/13428)
 * [British Journal of Mathematical and Statistical Psychology](http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)2044-8317)
 * [Educational and Psychological Measurement](http://epm.sagepub.com/)